informatics-isi-edu/ermrestjs/README.md

 - Node: while not the main target of ermrestjs, it includes bindings for node.
 - AngularJS: while ermrestjs is intended to be framework-neutral, it includes bindings for AngularJS 1.x.
-You can for information in [here](docs/user-docs/angularjs-usage.md)
+You can find more information in [here](docs/user-docs/angularjs-usage.md).

 ## Library